 Student visas (F-1, M-1)

-Additionally, the visas issued to certain workers such as holders of H-1B visas (for skilled professionals) or L-1 visas (for intracompany transfers), are non-immigrant visas.
-An H-1B visa is a dual intent visa, meaning that you can seek permanent residency in the United States while present on a H-1B visa without jeopardizing your status or ability to leave and re-enter the United States.
+The visas issued to certain workers such as holders of L-1 visas (for intracompany transfers), are non-immigrant visas.
+An H-1B visa is a dual intent visa, meaning that a person who holds a H-1B visa may seek permanent residency in the United States without jeopardizing his or her H-1B status or ability to leave and re-enter the United States.